prominence-eosc/docs-eosc/source/command-line-interface.rst

    $ source ~/.virtualenvs/prominence/bin/activate
    $ pip install prominence-cli

-If ``virtualenv`` is not available it can be installed in a user’s home directory by typing the following before running the above:
+If ``pip`` is not available for some reason it can be installed in a user’s home directory by typing the following before running the above:

 .. code-block:: console